Washington vs. UCLA NCAA Football Odds, Plays and Insights | October 16, 2021

 - Washington's games this year have gone over the total in one out of four opportunities (25%).

-- When Washington puts up more than 26.5 points, it is 1-1 against the spread and 2-0 overall.
+- Washington is 1-1 against the spread and 2-0 overall in games when it records more than 26.5 points.

 - The Huskies have turned the ball over one more time (10 total) than the Bruins have forced a turnover (9) this season.